 I am thankful to GFN for inviting me to take part in the Global Farmer Roundtable in 2010.
 It was a turning point in my life.
 It provided me with the opportunity to realize the potential of farmers.
 Though we, the Indian farmers, constitute the majority of our population and farming is the major employment provider, we were ignored even in matters relating to our livelihood.
 I admit that I was a mute and helpless spectator until then.
 My participation in the Global Farmer Roundtable enabled me to expand my outlook toward farming.
 I realized that working beyond my farm, I could make my voice heard by the policy makers.
 In fact, I could motivate my fellow farmers to unite and experience and benefit from our collective strength.
 Now we have the confidence that, by aggregating our resources, we can improve not only our personal economy at the farm level but the economic development and wellbeing of our nation.
 I realize that individual farmers have a significant role to play.

+Ever since 2009, I have been involved with the Global Farmer Roundtable program.
 These programs have opened my world view through the exchange with other farmers and listening to presentations at the World Food Prize.
 I have been able to contribute to the world food security debate.
 I have written numerous opinion pieces that have been published in Kenyan mass circulation newspapers and other publications worldwide.
 I have participated in the debate about the use of GM technology to help farmers to produce more efficiently to feed the world’s growing population.
 I have participated in local and international conferences, contributing ideas on how to grow more food on less land.